Replico-Stypa/replit.github.io/programming-ide/configuring-repl.md

 **Type:**  `string`

-Reserved.
 During a GitHub import, this tells the workspace which language should be used when creating the repl.
 For new repls, this option will always be Nix, so this field should generally not be touched.

 ---